How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 This means that every feature must contribute to the publication’s identity.
 Editors evaluate not only the relevance of a story but also how it aligns with their audience.
 A story that may be compelling in one context may not be suitable in another.

-Luxury brands must therefore align their approach with the publication’s positioning.
+Luxury brands must therefore align their approach with the publication’s positioning, similar to frameworks in luxury brand positioning strategy.
 This involves researching the types of stories they feature, the tone of their content, and the preferences of their audience.
-Understanding these factors allows brands to tailor their outreach effectively.

 Another important aspect of premium media is selectivity.
 These platforms receive a high volume of pitches, and only a small percentage are accepted.
 This makes it essential for brands to stand out through clarity, relevance, and authenticity.